 When the weather turns chilly in Korea, you know it’s bungeoppang season!
 These fish-shaped pastries, resembling fish waffles, are a winter street food favorite—crispy on the outside, soft inside, and filled with something sweet.
 Cute, right?

-Bungeoppang (붕어빵) is made in a fish-shaped mold, kind of like a waffle iron, and traditionally filled with sweet red bean paste.
-But in true Korean fashion, there are plenty of variations—vanilla custard, chocolate, and even savory versions with cheese.
+Bungeoppang (붕어빵) is made in a fish-shaped mold, kind of like a waffle iron, and traditionally filled with sweet red bean paste — the original, and still my personal favorite.
+But in true Korean fashion, there are plenty of variations too: vanilla custard, chocolate, and even savory versions with cheese.

 Golden, crispy bungeoppang out of fish shaped mold.

 Similar to Japanese taiyaki, you’ll find these warm, golden treats sold fresh on the street, usually in bundles of 2 to 5 for just a dollar.
-These sweet bites are easy on the wallet and packed with nostalgia—bringing back childhood memories for anyone who grew up in Korea.
+They’re easy on the wallet and packed with nostalgia, bringing back childhood memories for anyone who grew up in Korea.

 Bungeoppang Mold (Fish-Shaped Pan)